nishgowda/Mini-FS/README.md

 ## API
 - MASTER `/master/`
+	- spins up the master conenction on the master server
 - WORKER `/worker/<worker_idx>`
 	- creates a new worker process with the given index
 - GET `/get/<idx>`